 Q: What if I want to clean an area that isn't on your list of cleanup sites?

-A: If you know of a public area that is unsightly and in dire need of being cleaned, contact your county coordinator and let them know about it.
-They will survey the site and consider adding it to the site list in the future.
+A: If you know of a public area that is unsightly and in dire need of being cleaned, you can request a bin of supplies and clean it with a group of friends or family.
+For more information on the Request a Bin Initiative, click here.
+You can also submit the location through the "Suggest a Cleanup Location".
+We will survey the site and consider adding it to the site list of a Monthly Cleanup Site in the future.

 Q: Where should volunteers park?